laravel/socialite/README.md

 ],
 ```

-If you specify a relative path starting with a slash for the `redirect` variable (e.g. /foo/bar), it will be resolved to a fully qualified URL.
+If the `redirect` option contains a relative path, it will automatically be resolved to a fully qualified URL.

 ### Basic Usage